Polyculture Victory Garden!

 This multi-species garden seed mix functions on the basic ecological principle that plants grow best in a community of other plants, not in barren rows surrounded by parched soil.

-Think of the classic “three sisters” garden model of corn, beans, and squash, but in this case, it’s more like “fifty sisters,” consisting of numerous food crops, plus a few fast growing, flowering insectary plants to feed beneficial insects.
+Think of the classic “three sisters” garden model of corn, beans, and squash, but in this case, it’s more like “thirty sisters,” consisting of numerous food crops, plus a few fast growing, flowering insectary plants to feed beneficial insects.
 With a bit of care and regular tending, this mix can probably produce hundreds of pounds of food per year in a normal backyard garden, especially for gardeners ambitious enough to take advantage of everything it contains.

 To grow this, you don’t plant it in rows and waste your time with weeding.
-Rather you scatter it as one massive mix, on cleared ground (we recommend raking the seed it into the soil), and give it a little regular water until things start to take off.
+Rather you scatter it as one massive mix, on cleared ground (we recommend raking the seed into the soil), and give it a little regular water until things start to take off.

 The mix is designed to be picked throughout the growing season.
-It will grow as a solid living mass of fresh healthy leafy greens, root crops, squash, beans, herbs, and even grains.
+It will grow as a solid living mass of fresh healthy leafy greens, root crops, squash, legumes, herbs, and even grains.
 Not everything in the mix may thrive or be adapted to a particular site, but the diversity of the mix helps ensure that at least some of the mix will successfully establish and provide an abundance of diverse food.

 As a solid polyculture, the plants will naturally do a lot of weed suppression for you, as well as conserve soil together and provide food and shelter for pollinators and beneficial insects.
 At the end of the year, you can chop down the thicket of vegetation, scavenge any remaining turnips or beets from the soil, and have a clean planting space for next year that requires minimal tillage.